iamryandrake/pomodoro.cc/blog/_posts/2015-08-31-How-to-fake-any-authentication-strategy-with-passportjs.md

 ---
-title: "How to fake any authentication strategy with Passport.js"
+title:        How to fake any authentication strategy with Passport.js
 date:         2015-08-31
-layout: post
+description:  Simple, unobtrusive fake authentication with Express and Passport.js
 ---

 Oftentimes to enable end-to-end testing with authentication you will setup a specific route to fake an authenticated user session.